Project-Books/book-project/STYLEGUIDE.md

 # Java style guide

-*Multiple versions of this styleguide may exist throughout this repository.
-As with other documents on this repository, the version on the master branch should be followed, as this version should be the most up-to-date.*

-*Please also ensure that you remain familiar with this document as it may change from time to time*

 Good judgement should be followed.
 There may be times where it is more readable to not follow a particular guideline.
 Readable code is preferred over code that strictly follows this guide.